syedwaseemjan/syedwaseemjan.github.io/_posts/2023-06-11-bringing-structure-to-repos.md

 - **Testing Checklist** prompts developers and reviewers to verify test coverage, ensuring that each PR meets our testing standards before it’s approved.
 - **Pre-Merge Checklist** reminds developers to complete any final tasks before merging.
 This is especially helpful for documentation and migration scripts, which were often overlooked in the previous workflow.

-By implementing these checklists, I created a unified process that team members could easily follow, significantly raising the baseline quality of our PRs and minimizing the chance of missed steps.
+By implementing these checklists, I created a process that team members could easily follow, significantly raising the baseline quality of our PRs and minimizing the chance of missed steps.

 ### 4. **Detailed Code Review Guidelines to Elevate Quality and Collaboration**